-The Discovery Drive streetscape is to be consistently framed with appropriate landscape and canopy trees to continue the species-themed "boulevard" entry to North Lakes which was conceptualised as part of Town Centre Frame "C" Sector One (Sector Plan 019/1000) and Town Centre Frame "C" Sector Two (Sector Plan 019/2000).
+The Endeavour Drive streetscape is to be consistently framed with appropriate landscape and canopy trees to continue the species-themed "boulevard" through North Lakes which was conceptualised as part of Town Centre Frame "F" Sector One (Sector Plan 023/1000).
 Streetscape treatment along this frontage should include generous footpaths, street trees, on-street parking and lighting.
 The "boulevard" is envisaged as a wide streetscape with a very open character.
 Street treatments and landscaping should clearly indicate the through-route nature of the road and give views to the parking entrances of development.

-The landscape character of the secondary access roads within the Sector (Endeavour Boulevard, Winn Street and Gregor Street West) should address the transitional nature of proposed secondary access roads to the through-route nature of Discovery Drive.
+The landscape character of the secondary access roads within the Sector (being Winn Street and Gregor Street West) should address the transitional nature of proposed secondary access roads to the through-route nature of Endeavour Boulevard.
 Landscaping shall promote safety and low speeds, but with due concern for maintaining sightlines.
 Landscaping may be required to buffer and screen functional elements of uses, such as car parking, along these frontages to reduce their impacts upon the amenity and visual character of the Sector.